Saturday, October 12, 2024

 This is my demonstration

-I hoisted my sign the first time at thirteen, lying half unconscious beneath the
+I hoisted my sign the first time at thirteen, lying half conscious beneath the

 Instead, I gained a gentle new thing